Premier League proven

 New stadium at Old Trafford is modelled after the United Trident, a tower that Ratcliffe described as 'Eiffel Tower of the north".
 A few critics have called the umbrella enveloping the stadium as a 'circus tent'.
 Every new design has always had critics including the world-renowned Eiffel Tower.
 United certainly needed to do something about the stadium urgently as no major improvements to Old Trafford were undertaken since 2006 and it is not even on the list of stadiums for the bid of Euro 2028 by football associations of England, Northern Ireland, Republic of Ireland, Scotland and Wales.

-Larger worry for fans is that club continues to be in debt of over a billion dollars; debt which was used by the Glazers to do a leveraged buyout which should never have been allowed by Football Association and the Government.
+Larger worry for fans is that club continues to be in debt of over half a billion dollars; debt which was used by the Glazers to do a leveraged buyout which should never have been allowed by Football Association and the Government.
 Building a new stadium will add to the debt by about 2 billion dollars and the Glazers having never put a penny of their enormous fortune into the club, funds will be starved to develop the squad.
 Existing players are ill-suited to the system preferred by Ruben Amorim.
 Club should have had a reset of the playing XI, reduced the average age to 23-25, made net profits from player sales with a strong pipe of U21 and B-team players, and then embarked on working towards a new stadium.

 New stadium is expected to be ready for 2031 season, built on the land adjacent to Old Trafford.
-Existing stadium will sustain the club for 6 more seasons by not significantly impacting the matchday revenue which they would have been dented had they to play their home matches elsewhere.
+Existing stadium will sustain the club for 6 more seasons by not significantly impacting the matchday revenue which would have been dented had they to play their home matches elsewhere.
 Naming rights to the new stadium might be inevitably sold and how odd it would be to not call it Old Trafford 'theater of dreams'.
 Housing projects will raise further funds but will it cater to the middle-class?
 Transport links will have to be ready beforehand to avert a parking nuisance for the locals.
 Ratcliffe certainly believes there's enough to make this work.
 In lieu of the boring football being played now, progress on the new stadium is most welcome.

 Denis Law: The King of Stretford End